nehaal10/Cloud_deployment/README.md

 # Cloud_deployment
-Predicting weather the person is elgible for home loan or not Deployed in ibm cloud
+Predicting weather the person is eligible for home loan or not Deployed in ibm cloud